 ESG goals are not one-size-fits-all – they should be tailored to your specific business and impact.
-We often recommend setting a broad and aspirational goal with supporting targets or "sub-goals" that are more digestible and often meant to be completed in shorter time spans.
-It is also important to consider what your goal drivers are when deciding when and how to communicate goals externally.
+We often recommend setting a broad and aspirational goal with supporting targets or “sub-goals” that are measurable, more digestible, and often meant to be completed in shorter time spans.
+It is also important to consider what your goal drivers are when deciding how and when to communicate goals externally.

 When building a framework, it’s important to consider how it applies across your organization (by operation type, function, region, etc.) and how you will monitor progress to achieve goals.

-To effectively implement an ESG program, it requires the integration of ESG into business practices and processes.
-You need to outline programs to stay in shape all year long so you’re prepared when the ESG spotlight shines on your company.
-Here are a few best practices to implement:
+To effectively implement an ESG program, requires the integration of ESG into business practices and processes.
+You need to outline programs to stay in shape all year long, so you are prepared when the ESG spotlight shines on your company.
+Here are a few best practices to ensure successful implementation:

 - Identify clear and measurable outcomes that define what success looks like for you.

-- Utilized centralized management systems or data software to more easily track and trend key metrics and performance.
+- Utilize centralized management systems or data software to more easily track and trend key metrics and performance.

 - Set a regular cadence of communication and updates for key stakeholders to continuously evaluate goals, update data, and compare best practices.
 By constantly monitoring your plans, you can stay apprised of adjustments that might be needed to stay on track toward your goals.

-While it is important to have oversight of ESG at a corporate level, it’s more important to remember real progress happens on the ground.
+While it is valuable to have oversight of ESG at a corporate level, it is important to remember that real progress happens on the ground.
 Your facilities teams will likely need detailed recommendations and guidance to achieve tangible results as you drive accountability from team members responsible for implementing actions.

-Similar to goal-setting, there is not a "one-size-fits-all" approach to ESG reporting.
-Regardless of the standards, frameworks, or guidance used to tell your story, the most important component of reporting is communicating your information out in a compressive and clear manner.
+Similar to goal setting, there is not a “one-size- fits-all” approach to ESG reporting.
+Regardless of the standards, frameworks, or guidance used to tell your story, the most important component of reporting is communicating your information externally in a concise and clear manner.
 To develop your report, you first need to decide what you want your report to accomplish.
 It should ideally be a combination of: